vic-it/ArgFlags-on-OSM/readme.txt

 	- the program was tested on a "Ubuntu 20.04 64bit" VM
 	- with go version "go 1.19.4"

-3. Open a terminal in the OSM/OSM-FMI/src directory and type "go run main.go"
+3. Open a terminal in the OSM/OSMFMI/src directory and type "go run main.go"
-	- In the current version the program will import a pre-processed (by the same program) graph with roughly 1 million nodes
+	- In the current version the program will import the pre-processed (by the same program) graph and arc flags respectively
 	- It will then open a web interface on port 8080

 4. Go to localhost:8080 in a browser of your choice (tested on firefox and chrome)